Self-hosted · $39 · yours

 Make it yours.
 In every way.

 Beacon ships with ten theme presets, but every visual detail is yours to change.
-Six color slots, three background modes (solid, animated gradient, or photo with frosted-glass cards), seventeen curated fonts (plus any Google Font by name), five avatar shapes, four card styles, and 25+ social platform icons.
+Six color slots, three background modes (solid, animated gradient, or photo with frosted-glass cards), seventeen fonts in the picker (plus any Google Font by name), five avatar shapes, four card styles, and 25+ social platform icons.

 Double-click to start.
 A visual editor opens in your browser.
 On the left: every setting, organized in a single scrollable page with icon navigation.
 On the right: a live preview that updates as you make changes.